exercism/csharp/exercises/triangle/README.md

 third is known as a _degenerate_ triangle - it has zero area and looks like a single line.
 Feel free to add your own code/tests to check for degenerate triangles.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/triangle` directory.

 ## Source